Saturday night, 24 October 1998, PM

 “Go back to sleep,” says their foster dad.

-Then he turns off the light, walks out, and closes the door behind him.
+He turns off the light, walks out, and closes the door behind him.

-Brandi starts quietly crying.
+Brandi quietly cries.

 Victoria: Sylvie purses her lips, counting the creaks in the floor until she’s certain he’s gone, then crosses to Brandi’s bed.